 Winner: New Caledonia

-• For accommodations, we managed to share traditional houses for four or six people, bringing down the price considerably.
+• Accommodation: we could easily share traditional houses for four or six people, which brought the cost down.

 Accommodations